Faculty Research Grants

 - Curriculum Vitae for PIs and co-PIs.
 CVs for RAs are not necessary.

-We will review proposals in late February and March, announce awards by April 2019, and make funds available by summer of 2019.
+We will announce awards by May and make funds available by summer of 2021.

 Award winners must use the funds within 18 months of receipt or receive written permission from the Director to extend up to an additional 6 months.
-Any funds remaining at the end of the grant term need to be returned to CSI.
+Unused funds will return to CSI.

 Grant Administration Requirements